 ■ Routt County Riders is a nonprofit group dedicated to promoting and enhancing many types of cycling through advocacy, events and volunteer opportunities.
 Membership and involvement supports these efforts.
 For more information about the group or biking in Routt County, visit www.routtcountyriders.org.

-The Gang, a recreation and social group for adults ages 50 and older, contributes to a strong cycling community for older adults — from casual riders acquainting their legs to riding rhythms to adventurers addicted to the thrills and perils of singletrack.
+The recreation and social group for adults ages 50 and older contributes to a strong cycling community for older adults — from casual riders acquainting their legs to riding rhythms to adventurers addicted to the thrills and perils of singletrack.

-Advantages of living in a biking community — clubs and advocacy organizations, bike shops, health professionals and experienced riders eager to help — make the sport less intimidating and more accessible to beginners interested in biking toward better health.
+The advantages of living in a biking community — with clubs and advocacy organizations, bike shops, health professionals and experienced riders eager to help — make the sport less intimidating and more accessible to beginners interested in biking toward better health.

 “After my rides, I feel absolutely wonderful,” Epstein said.

 Anyone who has tackled a hill, harsh headwinds or a longer-than-expected route can attest to cycling’s challenges.
 It’s those challenges, however, that help make cycling physically and mentally fulfilling.